Gerzer/OnboardingKit/README.md

 # OnboardingKit

-Easily implement your onboarding flow with a declarative API
+Easily implement your onboarding flow with a declarative API.
+Check out the included DocC documentation catalog for detailed usage instructions.